kw/pymex/README.md

 * MATLAB is not thread safe.
 See Issue #2.
 * There is presently no support for complex or sparse matrices.
   See issues #5 and #6
+* I presently have no way to generate an actual Python REPL in pymex.
+  MATLAB does weird things with its stdin/stdout in its Desktop gui.
+  If you start it up with `-nodesktop` then stdout works, but stdin doesn't seem to work properly (I've started Python's standard REPL but it doesn't seem to accept input).
+I've also tried simply starting IDLE, but it crashes somewhere within Tk/CoreFoundation (this is on my Mac) Maybe someone will have better luck, or just write a module based on MATLAB's `fprintf` and `input` functions.